Brain-inspired Computational Intelligence via Predictive Coding: Generative Models and Predictive Coding

-We have now introduced all of the core concepts needed to provide a(n informal) definition of PC.
-This definition could be used as an umbrella for all of the variations on PC in the literature. \begin{definition}[Informal] Let us assume that we have a heterarchical generative model $g(\x,\ob)$, inverted using an algorithm $\mathcal A$.
-Then, $\mathcal A$ is a predictive coding algorithm if and only if: \begin{enumerate} \item it maximizes the model evidence $p(\ob)$ by minimizing a variational free energy, \item the posterior distributions of the nodes of the heterarchical structure are factorized via a mean-field approximation, and \item each posterior distribution is approximated under the Laplace assumption (i.e., random effects are Gaussian). \end{enumerate} \end{definition} Note that the above definition does not say anything explicitly about \emph{prediction error} or properties such as \emph{locality}, which, as mentioned earlier, are commonly used to describe PC.
-This is because they are not foundational to PC but rather consequences of the commitment to the aforementioned generative model: the mean field approximation enforces independence, and hence, results in locality in the update rules; the Laplace assumption lends the consequent variational free energy a quadratic form, meaning that its gradients are linear prediction errors.
-It is crucial to note that the above definition of PC does not mean, however, that the algorithms surveyed here are optimal and cannot be improved: the above definition is quite general and does not impose any constraint on the exact computation of the posteriors as well as the optimization technique(s) used to minimize the variational free energy.
-The goal of this work is to survey existing PC methods and to anticipate future research in the field.
+As the resulting variational free energy has a quadratic form \cite{millidge2020predictive, friston2005theory}, its gradients correspond to the linear and weighted prediction errors defined in the original computational model by Rao and Ballard \cite{rao1999predictive}, which was notably developed before PC was cast as variational learning and inference \cite{friston2005theory}.
+We have now introduced all of the core concepts needed to provide a definition of PC.
+This definition could be used as an umbrella for all of the variations on PC in the literature. \begin{definition}[Informal] Let us assume that we have a hierarchical generative model $g(\mathbf{x},\mathbf{o})$, inverted using an algorithm $\mathcal A$.
+Then, $\mathcal A$ is a predictive coding algorithm if and only if: \begin{enumerate}[noitemsep,nolistsep] \item it maximizes the model evidence $\log p(\mathbf{o})$ by minimizing a variational free energy, \item the posterior distributions of the nodes of the hierarchical structure are factorized via a mean-field approximation, and \item each posterior distribution is approximated under the Laplace approximation (i.e., random effects are Gaussian). \end{enumerate} \end{definition} Note that the above definition does not say anything explicitly about \emph{prediction error} or properties such as \emph{locality}, which, as mentioned earlier, are commonly used to describe PC.
+This is because they are not foundational to PC but rather consequences of the commitment to the aforementioned generative model: the mean field approximation enforces independence, and hence, results in locality in the update rules; the Laplace approximation simplifies variational free energy to a quadratic function, meaning that its gradients are linear prediction errors.

-In the following section, we present three key computational accounts of PC: the original account proposed by Rao and Ballard, neural generative coding (NGC), and biased competition with divisive modulation (BC-DIM).
-They all fall under the generative modeling umbrella described above but differ in particular implementation commitments: NGC emphasizes the emulation of neural dynamics that facilitate both coarse (rate-coding) and fine-grained (spike-timing) simulations as well as separate, asymmetric, and arbitrary (non-hierarchical) synaptic wiring patterns of the generative model's generative and feedback synapses, whereas BC-DIM emphasizes an iterative processing scheme that minimizes a KL divergence which ensures that both neural activities and synaptic weight values remain non-negative through divisive error neurons that converge to unity.